 - 1. Use the available lending capacity in the most efficient manner; - 2.
 Provide sufficient liquidity to cover all expected and potential financing needs that might arise from time to time; - 3.
 Avoid unexpected capital calls at all times; - 4.
 Have adequate processes in place, whenever an unexpected event occurs (in particular: capital calls, rating migration of one or more members or the institution itself, or any other shock to the environment in which the ESM operates); - 5.
 Achieve performance goals, such as a benchmark yield to feed the reserve fund and/or dividends; - 6.
-Operate in an efficient manner and thereby ensure minimum borrowing costs for beneficiary Member States, without prejudice to the pricing guideline.
+Operate in an efficient manner and manage the risks cost efficiently, for the benefit of Member States and to facilitate minimum borrowing costs for beneficiary Member States without prejudice to the pricing policy.